Diocese of Wheeling–Charleston: 1850 to 1894

 Pope Pius IX on July 19, 1850, erected the Diocese of Wheeling, containing the area of Virginia south of the Pennsylvania state border and west of the Allegheny Mountains.
 Pius IX appointed Whelan as the first bishop of the new diocese.

+During his first year as bishop, Whelan founded Wheeling Hospital, the only medical facility between Pittsburgh, Pennsylvania, and Cincinnati, Ohio.
+Three years later, a contingent of religious sisters of the Sisters of Saint Joseph arrived from MIssouri to staff it.
+Today it is WVU Medicine Wheeling Hospital.
+Whelan in 1856 opened the Children; Home, an orphanage in Wheeling that was also staffed by the Sisters of St. Joseph.
+Today it is the St. John's Home for Children.

-During Whelan's 24-year tenure as bishop, he built 42 churches, nine schools, one orphanage, and a hospital.
+During Whelan's 24-year tenure as bishop, he built 42 churches and opened nine schools.
 The first church in Charleston, Sacred Heart, was constructed in 1869.
 By the time of his death in 1874, the Catholic population of the diocese numbered around 18,000.

-Pope Leo XIII replaced Whelan with Reverend John Kain from Wheeling in 1875.
-After 18 years, Leo XIII named Kain as coadjutor archbishop of the Archdiocese of St. Louis in 1893 and appointed Reverend Patrick Donahue of Baltimore as the new bishop of Wheeling in 1894.
+Pope Leo XIII replaced Whelan with John Kain from Wheeling in 1875.
+After 18 years, Leo XIII named Kain as coadjutor archbishop of the Archdiocese of St. Louis in 1893 and appointed Patrick Donahue of Baltimore as the new bishop of Wheeling in 1894.

 1894 to 1948

 Donahue established 38 parishes, six missions, four hospitals, two monasteries, an orphanage and several schools in the diocese.
 He also established the first official diocesan periodical, The Church Calendar, in 1895 and held the sixth diocesan synod in 1899.
 The number of priests serving the diocese more than tripled and the number of Catholics increased from 20,000 to 62,000.
 For all these many achievements, he earned the nickname of the "Great Builder."
+The Pallottine Missionary Sisters in 1913 opened Sacred Heart Hospital in Richwood, their first hospital in West Virginia.
+They established a second hospital in 1921, St. Joseph's Hospital in Buckhannon.

-In 1922, Pope Pius XI appointed Reverend John Swint as an auxiliary bishop of Wheeling.
+In 1922, Pope Pius XI appointed John Swint as an auxiliary bishop of Wheeling.
 When Donahue died later that year, the pope named Swint as Donahue's replacement.
 While the diocese had long served the Italian, Irish, and Polish immigrant groups, the major population growth came during Swint's tenure.
+In 1924, the Pallottines opened St. Mary's Hospital in Huntington in 1924.
+Today it is St. Mary's Medical Center.

-During his 40 years as bishop, the population of the diocese doubled.
-He oversaw the building of a new cathedral, 100 churches, Wheeling Jesuit College, 52 elementary and high schools, and five hospitals.
+During Swint's 40 years as bishop, the population of the diocese doubled.
+He oversaw the building of a new cathedral, 100 churches, 52 elementary and high schools.